BenGothard/smak/README.md

    npm run build
    ```

 This generates a `docs/` directory containing the static site.
-Commit this
+The included
+GitHub Actions workflow automatically publishes this folder to the
+`gh-pages` branch, so you don't need to commit it manually.
+Enable
-folder to your repository and enable **GitHub Pages** to serve from the `docs/`
+**GitHub Pages** to serve from the `gh-pages` branch and the game will be
-folder.
-The game will then be playable at:
+playable at:

 <https://YOUR_GITHUB_USERNAME.github.io/smak>